There is no right or wrong answer.

 Today's workplace has changed tremendously due to COVID-19, with more employees working from home than ever before.
 According to Gartner research, 88 percent of organizations have encouraged or required employees to work from home since the start of the pandemic.
 Along with the shift to remote work, many organizations are deciding to keep some positions permanently remote.

 Additionally, companies are taking actions similar to a recent move by Facebook, who announced plans to make cost-of-living pay adjustments for employees in remote positions.
 Their rationale?
 Employees working from home in a low cost-of-living location don't require the same pay rate as employees doing the same work in a more expensive location such as San Francisco or New York City.

-If you're a job-seeker now, you'll need to decide if you are willing to adjust your salary expectations for a remote position; it's one of the many considerations you'll need to factor into your job search.
+If you're a job-seeker now, you'll need to decide if you are willing to adjust your salary expectations and compensation packages for a remote position; it's one of the many considerations you'll need to factor into your job search.
 Even if you've already taken steps to tailor your resume for remote roles, deciding if remote work is worth a pay cut will help you negotiate a fair salary offer.
-It will also help you determine if remote work is the best fit for you in the long-run.
+It will also help you determine if working remotely is the best fit for you in the long-run.

 And it will affect your interview, as well.
 One of the interview questions growing in popularity is whether or not candidates are willing to take a pay cut for a remote role.
 To help you think about how you should answer that question, here are three things you should do first.

 Understand how companies view the cost of living

 Before deciding whether you would accept a lower salary for a remote position, it's critical to understand why a hiring manager or employer would ask the question in the first place.
 Cost of living is one factor companies use to determine the local market or “going rate” for a position.